 In fact, our pets must deal with their own herpesviruses.
 In cats, herpes is a respiratory virus accounting for nearly 50% of feline upper respiratory infections.
 Feline herpes is very contagious and is a common problem wherever cats are housed in groups.

-Canine herpes is more of a reproductive problem than a respiratory one; in fact, most infected dogs do not appear to get sick at all; the virus affects the mostly the unborn and newborn for whom the virus is most serious.
+Canine herpes is more of a reproductive problem than a respiratory one; in fact, most infected dogs do not appear to get sick at all or have mild conjunctivitis/upper respiratory symptoms; it is the unborn and newborn for whom the virus is most serious.

 (original graphic by marvistavet.com)

 Herpes infection manifests in pregnancy as resorption of the embryos, abortion of the fetuses, stillbirth, or death of puppies within a few weeks of life.
 Transmission occurs by direct contact (sexual contact will do it but the usual route is simply normal nosing, licking, and sniffing) between the infected and uninfected dogs.
 For this reason, it is recommended that a pregnant female dog be isolated from other dogs for the last three weeks of pregnancy and the first three weeks after birth.
 Let’s say that again:

 Any pregnant female dog should be isolated from other dogs

 There are two syndromes experienced by puppies depending on their age at exposure.
 If the puppies are infected after age 3 weeks, a kennel cough type of respiratory infection ensues.
 This can be serious and can progress to pneumonia given the vulnerabilities of a puppy so small and young but overall this syndrome is far better than what is experienced by the much younger puppies.